 During the on-line enrolment and re-registration processes you will also be requested to check and complete some personal statistical data.
 We will send some of the information we hold about you to the Higher Education Statistics Agency (HESA).
 This forms your HESA record, which includes details of your ethnic group and any disabilities you have.
 HESA will pass your record, or parts of it, to organisations that need it to carry out their statutory functions connected with funding higher education.
 For further details please see the HESA Student Collection Notice.

 Towards the end of your studies, we will pass your contact details to the organisation (usually a marketing company) that has been contracted to carry out the National Student Survey.
 That organisation will use your details only for that purpose, and will then delete them.
-About six months after you graduate, we will contact you to ask you to fill in the HESA ‘Destination of Leavers from HE’ survey.
+About six months after you graduate, you will be contacted to ask you to fill in the HESA ‘Destination of Leavers from HE’ survey.
 We will not give your contact details to HESA.
 You might be included in a sample of leavers who are surveyed again a few years after they graduate.
 If so, we will pass your contact details to the organisation that has been contracted to carry out that survey.
 That organisation will use your details only for that purpose, and will then delete them.
 (If you do not want to take part in these surveys, please let us know).

 All new Bangor University students (students commencing a new programme of study) now enrol on-line.
 Your enrolment letter or email will contain the necessary information to create your university computer and email account.
-Your university email account will be used to communicate with you for most academic and administrative purposes and it is a condition of your registration that you access this account at least once a week.
+Your university email account will be used to communicate with you for all academic and administrative purposes and it is a condition of your registration that you access this account at least once a week.